-Eiseley: the long cold " : tick and tock

-" : skull vault
+Eiseley: the long cold " : tick and tock " : skull vault

-Eric Hodgins: the silences of his brain
+E_ic Hodgins: the silences of his brain

 E.B.
-White, Here Is New York: ..."the sound carried the whole history of ..."
+White, Here Is New York: ... "the sound carried the whole history of"

 p.
-49: prosperity creates its bread lines, the same as depression dress-blue funk news secretary is the President's glazier: the man who puts transparent panels between the President and the truth as necessary the valley was fresh with ...
+49: prosperity creates its bread lines, the same as depression dress-blue funk news secretary is the President's glazier: the man who puts transparent panels between the President and the truth as necessary the valley was fresh with times of love brain song with a quiet phut what is it that breaks break into heavy tears wind country he had small gallantries the trudge to climbed the miles to ...